boxblinkracer/phpunuhi/README.md

 | fix:spelling, validate:spelling | --openai-model | The OpenAI model you want to use such as gpt-4o |

 With the OpenAI service you do even get improvements for gramma and not just spelling.

+## 9. Suggest

+* This extension, [phpunuhi-export-excel](https://github.com/TumTum/phpunuhi-export-excel), _is optional_ and enables
+  the export of translations into a spreadsheet file.
+With this functionality, all translation data can be conveniently stored and managed in a spreadsheet format.
+It is ideal for exporting and importing translations.